VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

 Aiming to make the algorithm practically efficient, we relax the definition of similarity and the goal of optimization from the aforementioned merging algorithm based on insights from our observations.
 Specifically, we find that in many cases, similar screens can be seen as screen variants derived from base screens by inserting a small number of leaf nodes or subtrees into the abstract UI hierarchy.
-Based on such assumption with some tolerance for inaccuracy, we can (1) design a more efficient tree similarity checker (Algorithm \ref{algo:ui_sim_check}), which considers only node insertion distances and has $\Theta(|h_1|\cdot|h_2|)$ time complexity (compared with $O(|h_1|\cdot|h_2|\cdot\textsc{Height}(h_1)\cdot\textsc{Height}(h_2))$ for full tree edit distance), and (2) replace the inefficient combinatorial optimization with a highly efficient greedy algorithm (Algorithm \ref{algo:merge}), which tries to find all the base screens with $O(|H|^2)$ time complexity.
-In practice, with several other optimizations that do not affect the level of time complexity, it takes only several minutes for the \trappedlocal{} algorithm to process a long trace with about 2,000 distinct abstract screens and tens of thousands of concrete screens in total.
+Based on this assumption with some tolerance for inaccuracy, we can (1) design a more efficient tree similarity checker (Algorithm \ref{algo:ui_sim_check}), which considers only node insertion distances and has $\Theta(|h_1|\cdot|h_2|)$ time complexity (compared with $O(|h_1|\cdot|h_2|\cdot\textsc{Height}(h_1)\cdot\textsc{Height}(h_2))$ for full tree edit distance), and (2) replace the inefficient combinatorial optimization with a highly efficient greedy algorithm (Algorithm \ref{algo:merge}), which tries to find all the base screens with $O(|H|^2\cdot\max_{h\in H}|h|^2)$ time complexity.
+In practice, with multiple other optimizations not affecting the level of time complexity, the algorithm needs only several seconds on average to process a trace.
+Even for a very long trace with 2,000 distinct abstract screens and tens of thousands of concrete screens, the algorithm runs for only several minutes.